AmauMaill/guthenberg-robot/README.md

 * `-l` or `--language` for the output language you want,
 * `-m` or `--max` for the maximum number of documents you want.

-The script will create an output folder `data/language/` in the root directory and store the output in `.zip` files.
+The script will create an output folder `./data/language/` in the root directory and store the output in multiple `.zip` files.

 More [info](https://www.gutenberg.org/policy/robot_access.html) on the harvester.